 Star Wars: Episode IX, though, remains largely an enigma.
 Even so, it hasn’t stopped the internet from gathering information to get us excited.

-Colin Trevorrow is fairly new to the blockbuster game, but if Jurassic World is any indicator, he can be trusted with an iconic franchise.
-Trevorrow comes from fairly humble beginnings, having first risen to prominence on the back of indie darling Safety Not Guaranteed.
+Colin Trevorrow came from fairly humble beginnings, having first risen to prominence on the back of indie darling Safety Not Guaranteed.
 After that, Jurassic World‘s record-breaking weekend put him on a whole new tier in the realm of directors.
+He was going to be responsible for neatly tying the sequel trilogy up, and if his past projects are any indicator, he was more than up to the challenge.
+However, on Sept.
+5, 2017, Lucasfilm announced that Trevorrow will no longer be helming Episode IX:

-Additionally, Disney CEO Bob Iger confirmed in February 2016 that production for Episode IX has already kicked off.
+The announcement came as quite a shock to Star Wars fans, especially considering that Disney CEO Bob Iger confirmed in February 2016 that production for Episode IX had already kicked off.

-2. Rian Johnson will be writing the screenplay
+2. Abrams will be co-writing the screenplay with Chris Terrio

 There are only two people who have penned more than one Star Wars screenplay: creator George Lucas, and Lucas’ early writing partner, Lawrence Kasdan.